Parliament of India

 Composition of Lok Sabha (House of the People) — Articles 81, 331

-Article 81 provides for a maximum of 552 members: up to 530 from states (directly elected from territorial constituencies), up to 20 from UTs, and 2 nominated Anglo-Indians (this nomination provision was deleted by the 104th Amendment, 2020, effective from January 2020).
-Currently the effective strength is 543 (530 from states + 13 from UTs).
-Members are directly elected by universal adult franchise on the basis of one person-one vote from territorial constituencies.
-Voting age was reduced from 21 to 18 years by the 61st Amendment (1988).
-Delimitation of constituencies is done after each Census by the Delimitation Commission (Art 82).
-However, the total number of seats allotted to each state was frozen based on the 1971 Census by the 42nd Amendment, extended until the first Census after 2026 by the 84th Amendment (2001).
-Normal term of Lok Sabha is 5 years from the date of its first meeting (Art 83(2)); it can be dissolved earlier by the President on the PM's advice.
-During a national emergency, its life can be extended by Parliament by one year at a time, but not beyond 6 months after the emergency ceases.
-The 1st Lok Sabha (1952-57) was the first democratically elected lower house.
-Currently, India is in the 18th Lok Sabha (constituted in 2024).
-Seats are reserved for SCs and STs in proportion to their population (Art 330).
+Article 81 caps Lok Sabha at 552: up to 530 from states, up to 20 from UTs, plus 2 nominated Anglo-Indians (deleted by the 104th Amendment, 2020).
+Current effective strength is 543 (530 from states + 13 from UTs).
+Members win seats through direct election by universal adult franchise from territorial constituencies.
+The 61st Amendment (1988) lowered the voting age from 21 to 18.
+The Delimitation Commission redraws constituency boundaries after each Census under Art 82, but the 42nd Amendment froze total state-wise seats at 1971 Census figures.
+The 84th Amendment (2001) extended this freeze until the first Census after 2026.
+Lok Sabha's normal term runs 5 years from its first meeting under Art 83(2).
+The President can dissolve it earlier on the PM's advice.
+During a national emergency, Parliament can extend LS life one year at a time, but never beyond 6 months after the emergency ends.
+India sits in the 18th Lok Sabha (constituted 2024).
+Article 330 reserves seats for SCs and STs proportionate to population.

 Sessions, Summoning, Prorogation, and Adjournment